 14. Beneficial Nematodes

-Beneficial nematodes are tiny, parasitic creatures that can kill the pupating larvae in the soil.
-Moreover, they’re safe for humans and animals, and they’re easy to apply.
+Beneficial nematodes are tiny, parasitic creatures that can kill pupating larvae in the soil.

-You just mix them with water and apply them to your garden according to the instructions that come with our purchase.
+Just mix them with water and apply them to your garden according to the instructions that come with your purchase.

 15. Azera Gardening

-It’s made with all-natural ingredients — Pyrethrins and Azadirachtin.
-This pesticide kills the worms on contact.
+It’s made with all-natural ingredients—pyrethrins and azadirachtin.
+This pesticide kills the caterpillars on contact.

 16. Bug Buster-O

-Bug Buster-O is another powerful, all-natural formula that is perfect for those looking for an environmentally friendly way to get rid of caterpillars eating tomatoes and other garden pests.
+Bug Buster-O is a strong, natural formula.
+It’s great for people who want to get rid of caterpillars eating tomatoes and other plants.

 17. ECOWORKS EC